RDFLib/VocExcel/README.rst

 2. create a virtual environment (see [the official venv documentation](https://docs.python.org/3/library/venv.html), or, simpler, [this tutorial for Windows](https://www.c-sharpcorner.com/article/steps-to-set-up-a-virtual-environment-for-python-development/))
 3. install the necessary packages in that environment
     * usually something like `pip install -r requirements.txt`
-4. run the script using the version of Python in your virtual environment
+4. run the script, `convert.py`, using the version of Python in your virtual environment

 Generating RDF from Excel
 -------------------------